obsproject/rfcs/text/0047-switch-to-advanced-docking-system.md

 The QWidget one is used by default when using KWin based Desktop Environement like Plasma.
 And this titlebar requires some CSS in the themes to match it.

 So the QWidget based titlebar usage will be enforced thanks to a flag for the Dock Manager to "unify" experience between desktop environement.
-Theme makers may ignore to theme this bar.
+Theme authors may ignore to theme this bar.

 ### Dock state
 *The per profile dock state feature is not taken into account to describe those changes.*

 In the global config (`global.ini`).
-- `"dockState"` is kept for for backward compatiblity and no longer overwitten.
+- `"dockState"` is kept for for backward compatiblity and no longer overwritten.
 It will be used if the following state is not present.
-- `"windowState"` is the state of the main window, since it does not store only the state of legacy docks.
+- `"windowState"` is the state of the main window which also contains legacy docks state.
 - `"advDockState"` is the state of the dock manager which contain only the states of any ADS dock.

-Service integrations only save `"advDockProfile"`
+Service integrations only save `"advDockState"`

 ADS dock state is compressed by default but behind the scene it's XML.